-McKool Smith Wins $345 Million Verdict for Versata Software in Texas Damages Retrial
+McKool Smith Secures Substantial Verdict for Versata in Texas Damages Retrial

 MARSHALL, Texas – McKool Smith has won a $345 million verdict awarding damages to Austin, Texas-based Versata Software Inc. in a patent infringement trial against global software giant SAP America Inc. (NYSE: SAP) and its German-based parent company SAP AG.